openminded-oscar/e-realty-spring-boot-angular2/README.md

 build BackEnd and then build (serve) FrontEnd (access UI by FrontEnd port).
 ## For `prod`:
 build (compile, 'compress', etc) FrontEnd into `dist` folder and then build BackEnd (access UI by BackEnd port).

+TODO
+- Integrate ElasticSearch for full-text search by realty object description